 He’s a deity in process.
 He’s becoming what He is not yet, but will be, in the end, what He should be.

 We also meet another little group of theologians in this category of limited knowledge.
 And they are known as the openness group.
 And they simply say this.
 It’s another form of the same thing.
 God doesn’t know the future.
 God can’t know the future because the future can’t be known because it hasn’t happened.
 That God does not know the future.

-But the idea is that God is reacting and he feels so bad about the way things worked out.
+But the idea is that God is reacting, and He feels so bad about the way things worked out.
 Well, do you mean then that the crucifixion of Jesus Christ was a surprise?
-He was hanging in there on Thursday thinking hey, I don't know how this is going to go.
-It’s not Friday yet.
+He was hanging in there on Thursday night thinking, “Hey, I don't know how this is going to go.
+It’s not Friday yet.”
 Really?
 Really?

 But all of this overturning of the nature of God and the truth of Scripture, to get God off the hook, and God doesn’t want to be off that hook.
 He’s God.
 We’ll never be able to divest God of the responsibility for the existence of evil.
 He allowed it and designed it into this universe, without being responsible for it.

 I don't really think He was in the garden keeping His fingers crossed, hoping for the best from Adam and Eve.
 And I’ll tell you one thing, if positive thinking for God doesn’t work, you can forget about it.
 Oh, you can be anything you want to be, really.
 Since He’s not able to know what’s going to happen, He had to adjust with everything that surprises Him along the way.
 Now, all of that is foolishness, but I point it out to you because these are efforts that are being made by educated theologians to get God out from being responsible for evil.